 BLAST results revealed the species identity of the fungal isolates to be: DS 1- Aspergillus fumigatus; DS 2- Trichoderma harzianum; DS 3- Aspergillus felis; DS 4- Aspergillus templicola; DS 5- Aspergillus flavipes; DS 6- Aspergillus fumigatus; DS 7- Cunninghamella binariae.
 The taxonomic affinities of the ITS1-2 gene sequences with the most closely related sequences on GenBank are shown in Table 2.
-The sequences of the fungal isolates were submitted to the GenBank and accession numbers were assigned to each isolate as shown in Table 3.
+Each sequence of the fungal isolates was given a strain number, the sequences were submitted to the GenBank and accession numbers were assigned to each isolate as shown in Table 3.